kenilt/go-wordwise-creator/README.md

 - [x] Support stemming words
 - [x] Support pronunciation symbols
 - [x] Support Eng - Viet by input config
+- [ ] Run app by double click on binary file
 - [ ] Support the meaning of pharse
 - [ ] Improve the performance by using multiple threads